Lake Compounce: Former events

-During October, the park runs a Halloween event.
-The midways are decorated, many of the park's rides are run in the dark, and a haunted house called "The Haunted Graveyard" is opened.
-The attraction consists of a 45-minute walk-through of catacombs, castles, special effects, and graveyards, as well as many other houses being added every year.
-The Haunted Graveyard started in 1991 and relocated to Lake Compounce in 2001.
-Portions of the proceeds are donated towards the American Diabetes Association and the Juvenile Diabetes Research Foundation.
+The park's former Halloween event was known as The Haunted Graveyard.
+Many of the park's rides were operated after dark, and a haunted house called The Haunted Graveyard operated as well.
+The attraction consisted of a 45-minute walk-through of catacombs, castles, special effects, and graveyards.
+The Haunted Graveyard started in 1991 and relocated to Lake Compounce in 2001, returning every year until its final year in 2020.
+Portions of the proceeds were donated towards the American Diabetes Association and the Juvenile Diabetes Research Foundation.